protoloft/klipper_z_calibration/README.md

 - A magnetic switch based probe at the print head - instead of the stock inductive probe ([e.g. this one from Annex](https://github.com/Annex-Engineering/Annex-Engineering_Other_Printer_Mods/tree/master/VORON_Printers/VORON_V2dot4/Afterburner%2BMagnetic_Probe_X_Carriage_Dual_MGN9))
 - The `z_calibration.py` file needs to be copied to the `klipper/klippy/extras` folder.
+  Klipper will then load this file if it finds the `z_calibration` configuration section.
 - It's good practise to use the probe switch as normaly closed.
 Then, macros can detect if the probe is attached/released properly.
 The plugin is also able to detect that the mag-probe is attached to the print head - otherwise it will stop.
 - (My previous Klipper macro for compensating the temperature based expansion of the z-endstop rod is **not** needed anymore.)

+> **Note:** After copying the pyhton script, a full Klipper service restart is needed to
+> load it!

 ## What it does